 Understanding the development of an embryo in terms of lipids

-At the very first phase of our life – even before implantation into the lining of the womb – we are a ball of stem cells that goes on to form the foetus – they are pluripotent cells, as they can become any type of cell in the body.
-Research has already found that the amount of lipids (fatty substance) contained in this initial ball of cells affects the way in which it goes through restructuring as an essential process for all subsequent development, and hence the success or failure of pregnancy.
+At the very first phase of our life – even before implantation into the lining of the womb – we are a ball of stem cells that goes on to form the foetus.
+Research has already found that the amount of lipids (fatty substances) contained in this initial ball of cells affects the way in which it restructures into three layers of tissue: The endoderm; which will produce the gut and the lungs, mesoderm; producing structures such as bone, muscle, and dermis, and ectoderm; to become the central nervous system and epidermis.

 The processes that underpin early development and stem cell pluripotency are fundamental to human biology.
 If we could decrypt how these processes worked, this knowledge could advance our understanding and treatment of infertility and miscarriages.
 We could also harvest this knowledge to improve our use of stem cells in both science and medicine.